SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

         ```

 ### Updating Applications
+When software updates are available there may be a number of steps involved in deploying them.
+1. Determine which images are being updated.
+This may range from a single application getting a hot fix, to all the applications being updated to a new major release.
+1. There may be configuration changes required.
+The CHANGELOG should give an indication of this, and the source history for the project can be reviewed.
+Configuration changes may be made just before new software is deployed -- they won't affect the running software and will be loaded as the new software comes online.
+1. There may be schema changes required.
+The CHANGELOG should give an indication of this, and the source history for the project can be reviewed.
+Schema changes can take a while and the coordination can be tricky.
+All but the most trivial schema changes require downtime of the system.
-When software updates are available, use the rollout capability of Kubernetes to deploy it.
+1. Use the rollout capability of Kubernetes to deploy changes.

-1. Determine the images needed for the update.
-Consider that the ingest and reporting applications may be on different release cycles, and certain applications may have patch releases.
+##### Software Patch
+The simplest update is a backward compatible patch, usually to deploy an urgent bug fix.
+The major and minor versions don't change, there is no significant schema change, and only minor configuration changes expected.
+Typically only one or a few applications are being updated.
-1. Update the deployment specs to reflect the changes.
-Specifically change the container images.
+1. Update the deployment specs with the new image value.
-1. Make any corresponding changes to the configuration files served by the configuration server.
+1. Make any corresponding changes to the configuration files.
-1. Either apply the modified spec OR directly update the image.
+1. Either apply the modified specs OR directly update the images.
 This will be repeated for all affected applications but a single example:
     ```bash
     kubectl apply -f import-service.yml
     OR